bandid/harvey/README.md

 &nbsp;

-The thing about Harvey is that since it uses the _s theme from Automattic (the guys responsible for WordPress) it means it is built using the best WordPress coding standards.
-Also since it is very minimalistic and barebones it can be a great starting point  for anyone who's first stepping into theme development as well as for the experienced user for quick development.
+The thing about Harvey is that since it uses the _s theme from Automattic (the guys responsible for WordPress) it's built using the best WordPress coding standards.
+Also since it is very minimalist and barebones it can be a great starting point  for anyone who's first stepping into theme development as well as for the experienced user for quick development.

 You can view the demo <a title="Harvey Theme" href="http://demos.wpup.co/harvey/" target="_blank">here</a>.
-Also check out one the child themes <a title="Everest - Harvey Child Theme" href="http://demos.wpup.co/harvey-child/" target="_blank">here</a>.
+Also check out one of the child themes <a title="Everest - Harvey Child Theme" href="http://demos.wpup.co/harvey-child/" target="_blank">here</a>.

 You can download it and test it out yourself on github <a title="Harvey Theme on Github" href="https://github.com/bandid/harvey" target="_blank">here</a>.